YogiBruce/horiseon-code-refactor/README.md

 #
 #
 ### Description
-    The goal was to refactor the code to add semantic elements with the goal of building accessibility.
-Non working links were debugged.
+#### The code was refactored to add semantic elements with the goal of building accessibility.
+Non working links were debugged and redundant CSS simplified.
+"Divs" were used within aside to denote divisions between paragraphs and their associated images, all other "divs" were changed to better functioning semantics.